daliclass/rxpy-backpressure/README.md

 build up of messages.

 ## Considerations
-This project supports python 3.6+ as as [rxpy](https://github.com/ReactiveX/RxPY) 3.0.0+ is support this is not support ealier versions.
-If there is a case to support previous versions this will be considered however the typing introduced in python 3.6 is very nice to produce a self documenting API.
+This project supports python 3.6+ as [rxpy](https://github.com/ReactiveX/RxPY) 3.0.0+ does not support earlier versions.
+If there is a case to support previous versions this can be discussed however the typing introduced in python 3.6 is very nice.